JJ/hoborg/text/text.md

 circus manager like we did.
 Friend of saying platitudes, but a good organizer all the same.

 Yes, I would have preferred an airship.
-The circus commisar was on its way to New Orleans already.
+The circus comisario was on its way to New Orleans already.
 But, pray tell, how the fuck do you expect to put an elephant in an airship?
 You did it once?
 Really?
 Why didn't you stick a couple of wings and a rocket up its butt and made it fly?